A Voice campaign sets the framework for sending surveys to your target audience.

 In the first campaign step, enter a campaign name and select a campaign type.

-Campaigns types are organized by Recruiting campaigns, Employee campaigns, and Other.
+Campaigns types are organized by Recruiting campaigns, Quality of Hire (QoH) campaigns, Employee campaigns, and Other.

 There are two different campaign types:

-- Manual campaigns pull your audience from an imported contact list.
+1. Manual campaigns (Contact List) pull your audience from an imported contact list.
 The contacts are then sent a survey all at the same time.

-- Triggered campaigns pull your audience from a connected integration.
+2. Triggered campaigns (ATS) pull your audience from a connected integration.
 The contacts are then sent a survey once they meet a specific trigger criteria (e.g. a candidate getting hired in your ATS or an employee getting terminated from your HRIS).

 Click Next to proceed to your Audience settings.